RL4CO: an Extensive Reinforcement Learning for Combinatorial Optimization Benchmark: Environments

 \paragraph{Additional generation details} To generate the prize, we use the prize distribution proposed in \citet{fischetti1998solving}, particularly the distribution that allocates larger prizes to nodes further from the depot.

-\subsection{Prize Collecting TSP (PCTSP)}
+\subsubsection{Prize Collecting TSP (PCTSP)}

 In the Prize Collecting TSP (PCTSP), each node is assigned both a prize and a penalty.
 The objective is to accumulate a minimum total prize while minimizing the combined length of the tour and the penalties for unvisited nodes.
-By making a minor adjustment to PCTSP, it becomes applicable for solving different subproblems that arise in routing problems when using Branch-Price-and-Cut algorithms.
+By making a minor adjustment to the PCTSP, it can model different subproblems that arise when using the Branch-Price-and-Cut algorithms for solving routing problems.

-\subsection{Pickup and Delivery Problem (PDP)}
+\subsubsection{Pickup and Delivery Problem (PDP)}

-The Pickup and Delivery Problem (PDP) is an extension of TSP.
-In PDP, a pickup node has its own designated delivery node.
-The delivery node can be visited only when its paired pickup node is already visited, so-called, precedence constraints.
-The objective of PDP is to find a complete tour with a minimal tour length while starting from the depot node and satisfying the precedence constraints.
-We assume the `stacking' is allowed, where the traveling agent can visit multiple pickups prior to visiting the paired deliveries.
+The Pickup and Delivery Problem (PDP) is an extension of TSP in the literature~\citet{lkh2017, ma2022efficient}.\footnote{PDP is also called PDTSP (pickup and delivery TSP).} In PDP, a pickup node has its own designated delivery node.
+The delivery node can be visited only when its paired pickup node has already been visited.
+We call this constraint \textit{precedence constraint}.
+The objective of the PDP is to find a complete tour with a minimal tour length while starting from the depot node and satisfying the precedence constraints.
+We assume that \textit{stacking} is allowed, meaning that the traveling agent can visit multiple pickups prior to visiting the paired deliveries.
+For constructive methods, the PDP solution construction is similar to that of TSP but must obey precedence constraints.
+For improvement methods, we consider the ruin and repair local search operator presented by \citet{ma2021learning}.
+In each step, a pair of pickup and delivery nodes are removed from the current solution and then reinserted back into the solution with potentially better positions.
+Invalid actions that violate precedence constraints are masked out to ensure the feasibility of PDP solutions.

 \paragraph{Additional generation details} To generate the positions of the depot, pickups, and deliveries, we sample the node coordinates from the 2D unit square.
+The first $N/2$ generated nodes are pickups, and the remaining $N/2$ are their respective deliveries.
+The pickups and deliveries are paired.
+For a pickup node $i$, its respective delivery is $i + N/2$ (excluding the depot index).